akosiorek/akosiorek.github.io/_notes/2023-02-04-injecting_3d_into_image_diffusion.markdown

 <!-- takeoff of large-scale text-to-image generative models: diffusion + big data -->
 Generative modelling is as old as machine learning.
 But until recently, generative models were a bit like neural nets pre-2012 when AlexNet came out.
 People knew about them, but kept asking what you could really use them for.
 Well, 10 years after the original AlexNet, generative modelling had its AlexNet moment marked by the release of StableDiffusion (it even has a [Wiki page](https://en.wikipedia.org/wiki/Stable_Diffusion)), and later, ChatGPT.
 The revolution really isn't in the technology (which was present for a few years) but rather in the general capability of the models due to their scale and the size of the datasets used, and in their public availability.

-See [Sander Dieleman's post](https://benanne.github.io/2022/01/31/diffusion.html) for an intro to diffusion models and [another one](https://benanne.github.io/2022/05/26/guidance.html) on how to make them conditional.
+See Sander Dieleman's blog for an [intro to diffusion models]((https://benanne.github.io/2022/01/31/diffusion.html)) and a guide on [how to make them conditional](https://benanne.github.io/2022/05/26/guidance.html).

 <!-- Diffusion models very suddenly became the go-to models for generative modelling of images and videos, especially conditional on text. -->
 <!-- There are other models based on GANs and VQVAEs with autoregressive priors: these models didn't die, but I will not go into them here. -->